Please review these policies before applying.

 Teach For America may require additional information from applicants before determining whether to invite them to a phone and/or final interview.
 Teach For America reserves the right to collect information from applicants at a later date and use this information in admissions decisions.

 In order to respect the integrity of the application process, Teach For America will generally not consider information about applicants that come outside of the application process.
-However, we do reserve the right to investigate further when any information is brought to our attention which raises reasonable concerns that an applicant could be harmful to the children we teach or the communities we serve.
+However, we do reserve the right to investigate further when any information is brought to our attention which raises reasonable concerns that an applicant could be harmful to the children we teach or the communities in which we work.

-We are unable to provide individual feedback about admissions decisions to applicants who are not accepted at any stage of the application process given the volume of applications Teach For America receives.
+Given the volume of applications Teach For America receives, we are unable to provide individual feedback about admissions decisions to applicants who are not accepted at any stage of the application process.

 How to Apply